 If you need help finding a veterinarian while you’re traveling with your pet, you can get our tips in this post:

 The diagnosis of Shar-pei Fever is exclusionary – meaning after you’ve eliminated all the other possibilities, you assume it’s the cause.
-While Ty’s doing fine now, we were not able to identify the reason he suffered either his recent fevers, so we’ve started him on the medication used to treat Shar-pei Fever.
+While Ty’s doing fine now, we were not able to identify the reason he suffered either of his recent fevers, so we’ve started him on the medication used to treat Shar-pei Fever.
 This disease usually shows up in dogs much younger than Ty, but since the treatment is safe and not likely to cause side effects, we’re giving it a try.
 With any luck, Ty’s fevers are a thing of the past, and we can look forward to many comfortable, happy years with our sweet senior pup.